Undergraduate Resources

 - Withdrawal

-Each focus option prepares students for their area of interest while meeting core biochemistry-major requirements.
+Each specialization prepares students for their area of interest while meeting core biochemistry-major requirements.

 - Research & Biotechnology (sample 4-year plan)